coder/code-server/ci/README.md

    the updated version.
    1. Summarize the major changes in the release notes and link to the relevant issues.
 4. Wait for the artifacts in step 2 to build.
-5. Run `yarn release:github-assets` to download the `release-packages` artifact and then upload them to the draft release.
+5. Run `yarn release:github-assets` to download the `release-packages` artifact and upload them to the draft release.
 6. Run some basic sanity tests on one of the released packages.
 7. Make sure the github release tag is the commit with the artifacts.
+This is a bug in `hub` where uploading assets in step 5 will break the tag.
 8. Publish the release and merge the PR.
    1. CI will automatically grab the artifacts and then:
       1. Publish the NPM package from `npm-package`.